 Michigan rents more than 160 state-park cabins and lodges, on lakes Huron, Michigan and Superior as well as inland lakes and forests, and they're available for anyone who's fast enough on the draw.

 Competition is fierce for summer, if you want in-demand lodgings such as Holland State Park's Whitetail cabin on a weekend, or one of Ludington State Park's three mini-cabins, the time to reserve is right now — for next year.

 In early March, I reserved five weeknights at three kinds of cabins in five state parks.
-My husband and I traveled in late June, the lull just before peak season on Lake Michigan, and park managers and campground hosts were girding for the onslaught.
+We traveled in late June, the lull just before peak season on Lake Michigan, and park managers and campground hosts were girding for the onslaught.